Parameter-free Maximum Likelihood Localization of a Network of Moving Agents from Ranges, Bearings and Velocity measurements: Abstract

 \section{Abstract}

 Localization is a fundamental enabler technology for many applications, like vehicular networks, IoT, and even medicine.
-While Global Navigation Satellite Systems solutions offer great performance, it is unavailable in scenarios like indoor or underwater environments, and, for large networks, the cost of instrumentation is prohibitive.
-We develop a localization algorithm from ranges and bearings, suitable for generic mobile networks of agents.
-Our algorithm is built on a tight convex relaxation of the Maximum Likelihood position estimator for a generic network.
+While Global Navigation Satellite Systems solutions offer great performance, they are unavailable in scenarios like indoor or underwater environments, and, for large networks, the instrumentation cost is prohibitive.
+We develop a localization algorithm from ranges and bearings, suitable for generic mobile networks.
+Our algorithm is built on a tight convex relaxation of the Maximum Likelihood position estimator.
 To serve positioning to mobile agents, a horizon-based version is developed accounting for velocity measurements at each agent.
 To solve the convex problem, a distributed gradient-based method is provided.
-This constitutes an advantage over other centralized approaches, which usually exhibit high latency for large networks and present a single point of failure.
+This constitutes an advantage over centralized approaches, which usually exhibit high latency for large networks and present a single point of failure.
 Additionally, the algorithm estimates all required parameters and effectively becomes parameter-free.
 Our solution to the dynamic network localization problem is theoretically well-founded and still easy to understand.
 We obtain a parameter-free, outlier-robust and trajectory-agnostic algorithm, with nearly constant positioning error regardless of the trajectories of agents and anchors, achieving better or comparable performance to state-of-the-art methods, as our simulations show.
 Furthermore, the method is distributed, convex and does not require any particular anchor configuration.